Pop Culture Madness!

 The 1947 Nobel Peace Prize was awarded to all Quakers, making them the only religious group to win the prize as a group.

-Curley's final appearance on The Three Stooges was in 1947.
-It was a cameo after his stroke and he had a full head of hair and it was the only time Moe, Larry, Shemp and Curley appeared together.
+Curley’s final appearance on The Three Stooges was in 1947.
+It was a cameo after his stroke, and he had a full head of hair, and it was the only time Moe, Larry, Shemp, and Curley appeared together.

 Wham-O introduced its first product - a slingshot.
 The company name came from the sound of a slingshot hitting a target.

 The ZIKA virus was discovered in the Zika forest of Uganda in 1947.
 From its discovery in 1947 until 2007, there were only 14 confirmed human cases of Zika infection worldwide.
-In the past two years there have been an estimated 1.5 million infections in Brazil alone.

 Major League Baseball (MLB) allowed black players, starting with Jackie Robinson.

-William Cimillo: a fed-up, longtime New York City bus driver, who in 1947 detoured his bus to Florida for two weeks to "get away from it all."
+William Cimillo: a fed-up, longtime New York City bus driver, who, in 1947, detoured his bus to Florida for two weeks to “get away from it all.”
 He became a hero of the working man.
 Larceny charges for the incident were dropped, and he worked as an NYC bus driver again for 16 more years.

 1947's Mickey and the Beanstalk was the last time Walt Disney voiced Mickey Mouse in an animated short.